alleycat58uk/xapi/recipes/reading-list-item-view.md

 #### Entity Example:
-The actor entity describes the individual that is viewing  a reading list.
+The actor entity describes the individual that is viewing  a reading list item.

 _ToDo: Where does this information come from?_